irmen/prog8/docs/source/syntaxreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Normal subroutines can only return zero or one return values.
-However, the special ``asmsub`` routines (implemented in assembly code) or ``romsub`` routines (referencing an external routine in ROM or elsewhere in memory) can return more than one return value.
+However, the special ``asmsub`` routines (implemented in assembly code) or ``romsub`` routines (referencing an external routine in ROM or elsewhere in RAM) can return more than one return value.
 For example a status in the carry bit and a number in A, or a 16-bit value in A/Y registers and some more values in R0 and R1.
 In all of these cases, you have to "multi assign" all return values of the subroutine call to something.
 You simply write the assignment targets as a comma separated list,